Tick by Tick Data Configuration

 - Number of Trades, Volume, Range, Reversal, Renko, Delta Volume, Price Change, Point and Figure Bars

-Keep in mind that tick by tick data is less efficient and takes more disk space.
+Keep in mind that tick by tick data is less efficient because it takes more time to download, uses more drive space, and more CPU time during the historical data download.
 However, it is necessary for accuracy.

 Follow the instructions below to set Sierra Chart to a tick by tick data configuration.